porterjamesj/website/content/blog/6-testing-elisp.md

 replacement.
 I figured if other people are actually using it, I should probably start taking things a bit more seriously and write some tests so I don't accidentally break everyone's workflow with a careless update.
-My previous brushes with Emacs lisp development had led me to believe the experience was going to be extremely painful but happily this turned out not to be the case.
+My previous brushes with Emacs Lisp development had led me to believe the experience was going to be extremely painful but happily this turned out not to be the case.